 Style Tip: Pair a bold-colored top with leopard pants for a truly trendy look.
 You’ll look cool with minimal effort.

 Style Tip: Wearing plaid pants?
-Opt for a contrasting plaid accessory to make your look feel more forward and less dated.
+Opt for a contrasting plaid accessory to make your look feel more forward.

 Style Tip: Toughen up preppy plaid trousers with a graphic T-shirt.

 “Something that I’ve seen a lot on American girls is heels!
 They wear heels every day, everywhere, while in France, we wear sneakers—even at the office.” — Kenza Sadoun-el Glaoui

 Style Tip: Make your timeless wardrobe staples feel fresh by way of chunkier sneakers.